Founder, COSEND & Holy Goats

 Mike is a second-generation Kenyan with a deep love for bush communities.
 He has served as a missionary, spending a significant portion of his time in remote regions, discipling pastors and helping local churches flourish.
 Mike serves as a key field leader for Holy Goats, working closely with pastors, communities, and local authorities.

-Veterinary Surgeon & Goat Specialist
+Senior Vet & Goat Specialist

 Dr. Juma is a Kenyan veterinarian and veterinary surgeon who grew up in a remote village similar to the communities Holy Goats now serves.
 He is a national trainer and lecturer, a leader in goat artificial insemination, and the founder of a government AI center for goats.
+As a committed believer, he volunteers his expertise to Holy Goats.